-Residential Siding Installation
+Residential Siding Installation Guide

 You’re ready to get new siding!
 Great!
 This is a huge opportunity to upgrade and change the exterior of your home.
 Whether you’re looking for a more modern look, to get back to your home’s roots, or simply put a little more of your personality into your curb appeal, your siding is oftentimes one of the first things people notice about your home.

 You have a unique opportunity to leave your mark on your home for years to come – don’t be afraid to do something new and different than you currently have.
 You’ll be surprised at how much you can change the way your home looks with a simple siding switch.

 There are a few terms you should know: